 Q: What should I bring with me to the exam?

-Q. Can you accommodate for wheel chairs and persons with disabilities?
+Q: Can you accommodate wheelchairs and persons with disabilities?

-A. Please feel free to call Sun Radiology at 623-815-8200 and a staff member in our call center will direct you to the person best able to answer your question.
+A: Please feel free to call Sun Radiology at 623-815-8200 and a staff member in our call centre will direct you to the person best able to answer your question.